Religious naturalism: Critics

 Religious naturalism has been criticized from two perspectives.
 One is that of traditional Western religion, which disagrees with naturalist disbelief in a personal God.
-Another is that of naturalists who do not agree that a religious sense can or should be associated with naturalist views.
+Another is that of naturalists who do not agree that the word religion can or should be associated with naturalist views making it a semantic error.
 Critics in the first group include supporters of traditional Jewish, Christian, and Islamic religions.
 Critics in the second group include: